liusihang/ViOTUcluster/README.md

-conda create -c conda-forge -n iphop_env python=3.8 mamba conda activate iphop_env mamba install -c conda-forge -c bioconda iphop
+conda create -c conda-forge -n iphop_env python=3.8 mamba conda activate iphop_env mamba install -c conda-forge -c bioconda iphop iphop download --db_dir "/path/to/db"
 ```
+#### Note

-You may need to set up the databases for DRAM and iPhop in the first time.
-For specific database download and usage instructions, please refer to the official websites of **DRAM** and **iPhop**:
+You may need to set up the databases for DRAM and iPhop initially.
+Ensure that the DRAM and iPhop databases are located in the same directory specified in `ViOTUcluster_download-database`.
+For details on the database structure, refer to the [File Structure Example](#file-structure-example).
+For specific instructions on downloading and using the databases, please visit the official websites of [DRAM](https://github.com/WrightonLabCSU/DRAM) and [iPhop](https://bitbucket.org/srouxjgi/iphop/src/main/).

 - [DRAM](https://github.com/WrightonLabCSU/DRAM)
 - [iPhop](https://bitbucket.org/srouxjgi/iphop/src/main/)